 Step 8 – Close the deal

-You'll get a Loan Estimate (LE) detailing closing costs from your mortgage lender within three days of receiving your application.
+You'll get a Loan Estimate (LE) detailing closing costs from your lender within three days of accepting your application.

-The estimate depends on the loan amount.
-RESPA requirements dictate that it has to contain all closing costs and be within a precise range of accuracy, and I'll go over the estimate and let you know if everything looks okay.
+This estimate rests on the loan amount, and RESPA requirements mandate that it has to include all closing costs and be within a narrow range of accuracy.
+I'll study the estimate and let you know if everything looks all right.

-Then we'll close on your house.
-This should take place at a title company or escrow office and will most likely be a smooth and relaxing event.
+Then it's time to close on your home.
+This will probably occur at a title company or escrow office and will most often be a smooth and peaceful occasion.

 Step 9 – Move in

 Congratulations!
-Now you can move into your new home.
+It's time to move into your new home.
 Enjoy it.
-And if you need anything, just call me at (336) 226-9374 or e-mail me at .
+And if you need anything or have any questions, make sure you contact me at (336) 226-9374 or e-mail me at .